 Cable Standing Face Pull (With Rope)

 The Cable Standing Face Pull (with Rope) is a controlled pulling exercise designed to strengthen the upper back and shoulders while promoting better posture.
-Using a rope attachment allows your hands to move freely, making the movement feel natural and joint-friendly.
+Cable-based external rotation loading produces consistent muscle activation throughout the entire range of motion, keeping tension on the rear deltoids and rotator cuff in a way that free weights cannot replicate (Peltonen et al., 2012).

 The Cable Standing Face Pull fits well into strength, muscle-building, and recovery-focused workouts.
-It’s commonly used as a warm-up, accessory lift, or posture-focused exercise to support long-term shoulder health and stable upper-body performance.
+It works as a warm-up, an accessory lift, or a dedicated posture exercise to support long-term shoulder health and stable upper-body performance.
+Keep the weight moderate and focus on a slow, controlled squeeze at the end of each rep.

 - Adjust the cable machine to chest height and attach a double rope attachment, then select an appropriate weight for your fitness level.